Kiffhost/exalted-scripture-understanding/Traits/Anima/Dragon-Blooded Aspects/Fire Aspect.md

 # Experience Trigger

-Defeating a powerful enemy in a way that upholds an emotion-based Major or Defining [[Intimacy]]; taking needless risks or plunging into unnecessary danger to uphold a Major or Defining [[Intimacy]]; inspiring others to uphold one of the character’s emotion-based Major or Defining Intimacies in a significant way; directly furthering the character’s or her allies’ goals by causing another character to question one of his Major or Defining Intimacies
+Defeating a powerful enemy in a way that upholds an emotion-based Major or Defining [[Intimacy]]; taking needless risks or plunging into unnecessary danger to uphold a Major or Defining [[Intimacy]]; inspiring others to uphold one of the character’s emotion-based Major or Defining [[Intimacy|Intimacies]] in a significant way; directly furthering the character’s or her allies’ goals by causing another character to question one of his Major or Defining [[Intimacy|Intimacies]]

 # Great Curse Manifestation